Veteran’s Education Benefits

 What about health insurance?

 KVCC requires a 12 month Student Accident Insurance Plan for all matriculated students (students in a program).
-Students are automatically enrolled in the Accident-Only Insurance Plan1 and billed an annual premium of $30.00.
-This coverage is effective on August 15, 2017 and expires on August 15, 2018.
-Please note that this Accident Insurance will not meet the requirements for health insurance under current federal guidelines.
+Students will be automatically enrolled in the Accident-Only Insurance Plan 1 and billed an annual premium of $16.00.
+This coverage is effective on August 15 to August 15 annually.
+Please note that this Accident Insurance will not meet the requirements for health insurance under the current federal guidelines.

-The cost of this plan will be pro-rated for students who begin in January.
-The cost assessed will be $15.00.
+This cost is pro-rated for students beginning in January.
+The cost assessed is $8.00.